crispab/codekvast/README.md

 There is the convenience script `tools/src/script/gradle` which simplifies invocation of gradlew.
 Install that script in your PATH and use that script instead of `path/to/gradlew`

+### Software publishing
+Part of Codekvast is published to Bintray.
+To be able to build you need the following lines in your `~/.gradle/gradle.properties`:

+    bintrayUser=
+    bintrayKey=

 ### IDE

 **Intellij Ultimate Edition 14+** is the recommended IDE with the following plugins: